ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

     the theme is using `pdf2image`.
 So you should have the ``poppler`` package installed in your system.
     For more information, see the `pdf2image documentation <https://pypi.org/project/pdf2image/>`_.

-To arrange the order of the cheat sheet sections in the sidebar, you can use the ``sidebar_order`` feature.
-For more information, see the `Sidebar order` section.

 What's new section
 ------------------